KDTechniques/FetchBook/README.md

 - **Efficient Data Fetching**: Combined data fetching logic with Swift Concurrency to optimize the process and avoid blocking the main thread during API calls.

 - **`.task` ViewModifier for Asynchronous Fetching**: Used the task modifier to initiate asynchronous data fetches directly within SwiftUI views.
-This allows for a seamless integration of async/await, ensuring that data fetching is efficient and happens as soon as the view appears without blocking the main thread.
+This allows for seamless integration of async/await, ensuring that data fetching is efficient and happens as soon as the view appears without blocking the main thread.

 - **View Extractions**: Extracted views to prevent them from being redrawn when there's a data change.
 This helps reduce the complexity of the main view body, promotes reusability, and improves performance by avoiding unnecessary recomputations.

-- **Efficient View Composition**: Using `@ViewBuilder` makes the code more efficient by directly returning the actual views, preserving their types and avoiding unnecessary overhead caused by type-erasing them with `AnyView`.
+- **Efficient View Composition**: Using `@ViewBuilder` makes the code more efficient by directly returning the actual views, preserving their types, and avoiding unnecessary overhead caused by type-erasing them with `AnyView`.

-- **Eliminate Unnecessary Dependencies**: Minimized the number of dependent views or properties that a single view relies on to prevent unnecessary updates to the entire view hierarchy.
+- **Eliminate Unnecessary Dependencies**: Minimized the number of dependent views or properties on which a single view relies to prevent unnecessary updates to the entire view hierarchy.

-- **Avoid Inline Filtering/Sorting in Lists**: Moved filtering and sorting logic outside of the view body to avoid recalculating it on every render.
-By performing these operations before passing the data to the list, the app ensures smoother performance, particularly with larger datasets.
+- **Avoid Inline Filtering/Sorting in Lists**: Moved filtering and sorting logic outside the view body to avoid recalculating it on every render.
+The app ensures smoother performance by performing these operations before passing the data to the list, particularly with larger datasets.

 - **Utilize `@StateObject` and `@ObservedObject` Appropriately**: Used @StateObject for managing the lifecycle of observable objects in the view and @ObservedObject for subscribing to objects created elsewhere can significantly improve memory management and performance in SwiftUI apps.